bwhite/hadoopy/doc/internals.rst

 TypedBytes
 ----------
 Hadoopy makes exensive use of the TypedBytes_ encoding.
+It is used to communicate between Hadoop Streaming and Hadoopy, the alternative is a line/tab delimited key/value system (the old style) which leaves serialization up to you and you have to avoid using those characters.

 .. _TypedBytes: http://hadoop.apache.org/mapreduce/docs/r0.21.0/api/org/apache/hadoop/typedbytes/package-summary.html